ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 export default jestConfig;
   </code></pre>

-##### Reading List render issue :
+-----------------------------------------------********\*\*********------------------------------------------------------------

 ### what I completed (11th-13 June):

-- I managed to write a function called findUdername() which would allow me to loop through the usernames to check if the username already exists.
+- I managed to write a function called findUsername() which would allow me to loop through the usernames to check if the username already exists.
 - I also push up all my code and created a ReadMe.md to track my progress with the task.
 - I also refactored some code and extracted some code into functions in a utility file.
 - Started writing tests.

+## 14th -15th June 2021 - TASKS :

+- Figure out how to loop through the users and only add a new user if that user doesn't exist.
+- Figure out how to give user the option to check their reading list or search for a book
+- reorder the user journey
+- research library's to help show the text more distinctly in terminal.

+### what I Struggled with (14th-15th June):

+1. I struggled for a while on how to access the nested ReadingList in the makeshift database that I'd created.
+This meant I couldn't push additional books onto that users readinglist.

+### How I handled blockers (14th-15th June):

+1. I was stuck for a while but realised that it kept returning the reading list object as a string :

+### what I completed (14th-15th June):